Hilarioo/Hatchio/README.md

 - Remember to hit `Sign Out` when you first launch the application <- still working on debugging this>
 - Remember to `npm run node_hatchio_init` im still in process of redesigning db but the previous error shouldnt occur anymore
+- Implemented visible only rate page for professor to rate student

 ---